 The cost of travel in Costa Rica is higher than other Central American countries, but can be kept to a reasonable rate if you stay off of the main drag of the touristy areas while dining or lodging.

 Activities and attractions can be discounted when purchased in packages.
-Remember that Costa Rica does not have a military, so a large portion of your tourist dollars are going towards preserving the natural environment and education.
+Remember that Costa Rica does not have a military, so a large portion of your tourist dollars is going towards preserving the natural environment and education.

 Daily Travel Budget: $40+